Role of Curcumin in Sports Performance and Recovery

-Curcumin & Muscle Recovery: Study Setup
+Turmeric for Muscle Recovery: Study Setup

-Working with a popular trademarked form of curcumin currently available to the supplement manufacturing industry, the researchers tested and recorded the effects of different sized doses of curcuminoids versus a placebo over the course of an eight-week, double-blind, randomized, placebo-controlled, parallel designed study.
+Working with a popular trademarked form of curcumin currently available to the sports supplement manufacturing industry, the researchers tested and recorded the effects of different sized doses of curcuminoids versus a placebo over the course of an eight-week, double-blind, randomized, placebo-controlled, parallel designed study.

 Working with a sample size of 30 healthy male and 29 healthy female volunteers, ranging in age from 20 to 22 years, the researchers measured and recorded the effects of 50 mg curcuminoids, 200 mg curcuminoids, and the placebo before, immediately after, 1 hour after, and 24, 48, and 72 hours after a downhill running protocol.

 Among other points, the success/failure of the hypothesis was gauged in terms of how much of a primary muscle damage marker, creatine kinase, was present following the bout of muscle damaging exercise.
 When compared to the results of those participants who were in the placebo group, participants in the curcuminoid groups experienced a significantly reduced spike in creatine kinase following muscle damaging exercise.